Logora/page-metadata-parser/README.md

-title | A user displayable title for the page. type | The type of content as defined by [opengraph](http://ogp.me/#types). url | A canonical URL for the page.
+title | A user displayable title for the page. type | The type of content as defined by [opengraph](http://ogp.me/#types). url | A canonical URL for the page. publishedDate | The published date of the page.

 To use a single rule set to find a particular piece of metadata within a page, simply pass that rule set, a URL,  and a [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document) object to getMetadata and it will apply each possible rule for that rule set until it finds a matching piece of information and return it.